rapsamaniego27/portfolio-2020/_posts/2020-11-21-dota-is-love.md

         Find more details on the [Diretide Website](http://www.dota2.com/diretide)
 ---
 Dota is love..
-I started when I was in High school.
-My first hero was axe.
+CM is my favorite.